|Harry Singley, TOF's grandfather|

 Pfc.
 Joseph Flynn,

 5th Eng.
-Btn., 5th Marine Division, USMC,
+Btn., 5th Marine Division, USMC

 When Pere reported at the draft board, he was determined to sign up for the Marines, like his uncle.
 (This uncle was closer in age to Pere than to his own brothers.)
 However, he was told that the Marines had filled their quota for the day and he would be assigned to the Navy.
 Pere begged to be allowed into the Marines, and finally the recruiting person said, I think the Marine recruiter has left for the day, but if you can catch him you can ask.
 Pere raced to the back and found a Marine sergeant leading a file of civilians out the back door.
 He turned and held up a hand and said, "Sorry, all full up."
 And then Pere slumped in sorrow and said in pleading terms, "But Sarge, if you don't take me, I'll have to join the Navy!"
-Nothing could better appeal to him than this cri de coeur, and the sergeant re-opened his office and processed him in.
+Nothing could better appeal to a Marine more than this cri de coeur, and the sergeant re-opened his office and processed him in.
 Later, in testing, Pere scored so well that he was invited to join the Signals Corps and was promised that this required high intelligence and would often keep him safe from the fighting.
 However, Pere wanted above all else to blow things up.
 He had practiced this skill in his home chemistry lab by blowing up his bedroom while electrolysizing water into oxygen and (alas) hydrogen.